-Hardware Profile
+Hardware Profile Hardware Profile

 Select Hardware Profile

 Upload Hardware Profile

 Download Hardware Profile

-A Hardware Profile is a small .ini file that contains all setup parameters of the JUSTIN 808.
+The Hardware Profile is a small .ini file that contains all setup parameters of the JUSTIN 808.
 This may be downloaded to your computer simply by clicking Download Hardware Profile.
 The file may be read with MS Notepad or any text editor.

 The hardware profile is useful for setting-up a replacement JUSTIN 808 instantly, so that options and choices do not need to be entered all over again.
-Keeping this file up-to-date guards against losing this information in the event that a hard reset becomes necessary, or if lightning or some other force of nature makes a replacement mandatory.
+Keep this file up-to-date to guard against losing this information in the event that a hard reset becomes necessary, or if lightning or some other force of nature makes a replacement mandatory.

-Click Browse to find the Hardware Profile on your computer, and then click Upload Hardware Profile to restore all your setup options to another JUSTIN 808.
+To upload a saved Hardware Profile, click Select Hardwire Profile and navigate to where you have saved the .ini file on your computer.
+Select the file and then click Upload Hardware Profile to restore all your setup options to another JUSTIN 808.

-Firmware JUSTIN 808 firmware and Web interface pages are easily up-loaded to the unit when updates are issued by Inovonics.
+Firmware JUSTIN 808 firmware and Web interface pages are easily uploaded to the unit when updates are issued by Inovonics.